DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 -  When I get to A, stop.

-Notice that the sensors at A and B are near the ends of the track (allowing for braking distance, but don’t care about train length or whether the engine is at the front or back.)
+Notice that the sensors at A and B are near the ends of the track (allowing for braking distance, but don't care about train length or whether the engine is at the front or back.)
 We have wired sensor A on pin 41, and sensor B on pin 42 for this example.

 .. code-block:: cpp